 Equipment and home adaptations (occupational therapy)

-What occupational therapy is
+What occupational therapy can help with

-• moving around your home, including stairs and steps
+• moving around your home (including stairs and steps)

 • making food or drinks